 - 21. If the Trust receives any complaints in relation to requests made under the FOIA, they will be dealt with by the CEO.
-The CEO will investigate promptly the basis of the complaint, including discussion with the complainant.
-The CEO will investigate fully how the request has been dealt with and decide whether they agree with the information given or, if the request has been refused, the basis on which refusal has been made.
+They will investigate promptly the basis of the complaint, including discussion with the complainant.
+The CEO will investigate fully how the request has been dealt with and decide whether she agrees with the information given or, if the request has been refused, the basis on which refusal has been made.
 The outcome of the review will be communicated to the complainant within 20 working days. - 22.
 If, after investigation, the original reply to the request is unchanged, the complainant will be informed of their right to appeal to the Information Commissioner's Office. - 23.
-Appeals should be made in writing to the Information Commissioner's Office at: FOI/EIR Complaints Resolution, Information Commissioner's Office Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF
+Appeals should be made to the Information Commissioner's Office, via the website at www.ico.org.uk/make-a-complaint or by post to Customer Contact, Information Commissioner's Office Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF